2. Material Accounting Policies

 This note summarizes accounting policy for fair value.
 Other fair value related disclosures are given in the relevant notes to the financial statements.

 d.
-Revenue from contracts with customers
+Revenue from operations

 Revenue from contracts with customers is recognised when control of the goods or services are transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods or services.
 The Company has generally concluded that it is the principal in its revenue arrangements, because it typically controls the goods or services before transferring them to the customer.

-Sale of products
+Sale of Goods

 The Company considers whether there are other promises in the contract that are separate performance obligations to which a portion of the transaction price needs to be allocated.
 In determining the transaction price for the sale of products, the Company considers the effects of variable consideration and consideration payable to the customer.